eric-pribik/100-days-python/notes.md

 -m for message
 git commit -m "Your message here"

-To send commited changes to the repository: git push origin master
+To send commited changes to the repository (use main or master): git push origin main